ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Further, we are interested in processing the request in the CPU subsystem, because in most servers CPU is the bottleneck.
 When moving from the server system to the CPU subsystem, we also move from requests to threads.
 (We will look at servers that operate in the thread-per-request model).

-λ = L<sub>CPU</sub>/W<sub>CPU </sub>= N<sub>cores</sub>/W<sub>CPU</sub>
+λ = L<sub>CPU</sub>/W<sub>CPU</sub> = N<sub>cores</sub>/W<sub>CPU</sub>

 On most servers, threads perform I/O-bound tasks.
 These threads the CPU for a short time, and most of the time waiting on blocking operations.
 Simplified, if the server uses CPU 1/N of request execution time, then one CPU core can simultaneously process N requests.

-N<sub>threads</sub>= λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>)=N<sub>cores</sub>*(W/W<sub>CPU</sub>)
+N<sub>threads</sub> = λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>) = N<sub>cores</sub>*(W/W<sub>CPU</sub>)

 For example, a CPU has 24 cores, and the total latency of the request is W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully use the CPU system it is necessary to have 240 threads.
-If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it is necessary to already have 24000 threads.
+If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it is already necessary to have 24000 threads.
 However, the mainstream OS cannot support that number of active threads, mainly because their stack is too large.
-(A consumer-grade computer nowadays rarely supports more than 5000 threads).
+(A consumer-grade computer nowadays rarely supports more than 5000 active threads).
 Therefore, in the second case computing resources will be under-utilized.

 ### Asynchronous programming is complicated

 Thus, if servers use the thread-per-request model, they will not utilize all the computing resources.
 To utilize all the computing resources completely, it is necessary to abandon the thread-per-request model.
 Typically, the asynchronous pipeline model is used instead, where tasks in the different stages are executed on different worker threads from a thread pool.

 But this solution also has serious problems.
 The entire Java platform is built around using threads as units of concurrency.
 In the Java programming language, statements are called in a thread.
-Programmers are forced to use completely different control flows in asynchronous code.
+Programmers are forced to use completely different control flows in various asynchronous frameworks.
 Exception has a stack trace that indicates where in a thread the error occurred.
 In asynchronous programming, stack traces are almost useless, because they contain the context of a different thread than the one in which the error originated.
 Java tools (debuggers and profilers) have limited use in asynchronous code because they are also based on a thread as the execution context.
 Programmers lose all those advantages when they abandon the thread-per-request model in favor of an asynchronous model.

 ### User-mode threads are the solution